AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##nBarsUp
 ### Description
-The nBarsUp indicator searched for a specific number of rising closing prices.
-In addition, other conditions can be added to the search, such as:
+The nBarsUp indicator looks for a specified number of rising closing prices.
+Other conditions can also be added to the search, for example:
-Continuously rising bars, i.e. close &lt; open (red candles) Continuously rising highs
+Constantly rising bars, i.e. close < open (red candles) Constantly rising highs
-Continuously rising lows
+Constantly rising lows

-See [*NBarsDown*].

 ### Usage
 ```cs